 Feeling audacious, I opened with a completely unorthodox impromptu defense which I designed to provide a mesmerizing display of the power of connected knights.
 By this I mean just the two knights prancing around the board—without moving a single pawn.
 I’d never seen, considered, nor tried this defense, before or after this one game—until now.

-As is said in rock-and-roll, my unimaginable tactic induced my opponent to “get all shook up.”
-He panicked and I won a pawn and his king-side rook in exchange for one knight.
+My unimaginable tactic induced my opponent to panic, and I won a pawn and his king-side rook in exchange for a knight.

 Afterwards, standing behind the leader board, waiting for the second round board assignments, I overheard some first boards speaking about their games.
 One was the boy whom I’d confounded with my knights.
 He emphatically told his friends: “Watch out for his knights!”
 Made my day then, and again just now…